 The new Focus is the fourth generation of the model, the new style aims to take on the Volkswagen Golf with its sharp design and updated technology.
-It will be available from September and will be available in 7 variants that each offer an ample amount of technology and styling.
+The new Ford Focus is available in 7 variants that each offer an ample amount of technology and styling.
 [See: Ford Focus Car Leasing Deals for our latest car leasing offers]

 Ford's outgoing Focus model has been dated for quite some time, whilst the exterior still looks current the interior really lacked in terms of the technology offered and styling.